Shop by Category

 Well, it's finally time to share what we've learned about printing with Polycarbonate.
 As we recently announced, pre-orders for Polycarbonate in both 3mm and 1.75mm diameters are available.
 It took us awhile to get the details sorted out, but we're all set for a ship date of January 30, 2012.
 There's a whole world of materials out there for that hungry printer on your desk, and we plan to dish up a feast.

 We tracked down a number of material samples from our supplier and a little gem called Polycarbonate (PC) caught our eye.
 Having seen the success of Richrap printing with Polycarbonate we were anxious to work with it.
 Polycarbonate (wiki) is a strong thermoplastic with high optical clarity and (relatively) high melting temperature.
-Unlike PLA with a fast transition temperature, PC slowly softens when heated allowing successful (if not slow) extrusion at lower than processing temperatures.
+Unlike PLA with a fast transition temperature, PC slowly softens when heated allowing successful (though slow) extrusion at lower than processing temperatures.
 This is useful when switching from a plastic with a lower extrusion temperature as you can slowly start pushing PC through at the temperature of your previous plastic until you clear the hotend.
 It is important to purge ALL of the previous plastic before raising the printing temperature as ABS puts off some dreadfully nasty fumes at 260C.

 The sample we received was extruded to 1/8" diameter and we had let it sit out in open air for a good while before getting to it.
 Initial purging at 260C (Modified Makergear Stepstruder) showed extrudate that was bubbly and white; a big red flag that this plastic needed to be dried.
 10 hours at 160F in an old food dehydrator showed filament that was noticeably clearer and extruded a smooth clear thread from the nozzle.
 Setting extruder to 260C and the Polyimide Tape covered heated bed to 120C we repurposed an ABS printing profile for PC and started printing; once flow-rate was dialed in we tried printing our Plastic T-Slot.
 It was by far the strongest beam we had printed and clear enough that looking straight through it you could make out objects on the other side.